SmartData-Polito/Holoscope/README.md

 ## Overview

-**CyBorg** is a distributed edge platform designed for both cybersecurity data collection and machine learning applications.
-The project aims to create an extensive testbed for deploying and exploiting vulnerable applications.
-The platform operates in two main capacities:
+**CyBorg** is a distributed edge platform designed for cybersecurity data collection and machine learning applications.
+The platform operates with multiple capabilities:

+1. **Passive Measurement Probes**: CyBorg enables the deployment of passive network probes for performance measurements, including darknet monitoring, to track ongoing network scanning activities.

+2. **Active Cybersecurity Probes**: CyBorg supports the deployment of a honeynet - a distributed network of honeypots at the edge that monitors ongoing network attacks.
+It includes the deployment of some classic low-interaction honeypot such as Cowrie.

-1. **Testbed for Vulnerabilities**: CyBorg allows for the deployment of vulnerable applications, which can be exploited by both internal and external agents.
-These scenarios provide rich data for testing security mechanisms and understanding the behavior of different types of cyber-attacks.
+3. **Testbed for Vulnerabilities**: CyBorg helps the deployment of vulnerable applications that can be exploited by internal nodes or serve as high-interaction honeypots.

-2. **Data Collection Platform**: CyBorg is equipped with powerful crawlers to monitor activity on the darknet and other cybersecurity-relevant platforms.
-The collected data is then utilized for machine learning models to identify threats, vulnerabilities, and trends in cybersecurity.
+4. **Data Collection Platform**: CyBorg manages the deployment of crawlers for distributed data collection across various sources.

+5. **Federated Learning**: CyBorg implements distributed training of ML tasks using data collected by the above probes.
+This federated learning approach allows the development of ML models on distributed data without requiring direct data exchange between nodes.

-This platform is lightweight, stable, and scalable, utilizing [K3s](https://k3s.io/) for Kubernetes management and [Ansible](https://www.ansible.com/) for automation of the deployment and configuration processes.
-CyBorg provides an efficient environment for simulating real-world cybersecurity attacks and data collection for further analysis.
+This platform is lightweight, stable, and scalable, built on [K3s](https://k3s.io/) for Kubernetes management and [Ansible](https://www.ansible.com/) for automated deployment and configuration.

 ---
 ## Why the Name **CyBorg**?

 The name **CyBorg** is inspired by the **Borg**, a collective race from the _Star Trek_ universe.
 The Borg are known for their interconnected, hive-mind system where each individual unit contributes to the greater whole.
 Similarly, **CyBorg** reflects the idea of multiple distributed nodes working together to form a powerful, collective platform for cybersecurity.

-While **"Cy"** stands for **Cybersecurity**, **"Borg"** signifies the distributed and collective intelligence behind the platform, much like the _Star Trek_ Borg.
-This distributed nature enables the platform to gather data and defend against threats in a unified, cohesive way.

 ---

-## Key Features

-- **Distributed Edge Nodes**: CyBorg operates at the edge, allowing cybersecurity monitoring and data collection from a variety of distributed nodes.
-- **Vulnerability Testbed**: Deploy and exploit vulnerable applications in a controlled environment to simulate real-world attack scenarios.
-- **Data Collection**: Leverages crawlers and monitoring tools to gather data from various sources, including the darknet, for further analysis.
-- **Lightweight Kubernetes**: Utilizes K3s for a reliable, lightweight Kubernetes implementation, making the platform scalable and easy to manage.
-- **Ansible Automation**: The entire platform is managed by Ansible, simplifying deployments, updates, and configuration across distributed nodes.

----

 ## Architecture

 - **K3s**: A lightweight Kubernetes distribution for running services on edge nodes.
 - **Ansible**: Automation tool for managing deployment and configuration.
-- **Data Crawlers**: Custom crawlers to collect data from darknet and other cybersecurity sources.
-- **Testbed Applications**: A variety of vulnerable applications to be deployed and exploited by internal/external agents.

 ## Prerequisites

-### Single Node Setup:
+### Single Node Setup (for development):
 - **Operating System**: Linux (e.g., Ubuntu 20.04)
 - **Resources**: Adequate CPU and memory for running at least 3 VMs for testing
 - **Dependencies**: Docker installed

 ### Multiple Nodes Setup (Master and Agents):
-- **Operating System**: Linux (e.g., Ubuntu 20.04) on all nodes
+- **Operating System**: Linux on all nodes
 - **Resources**:
   - Master: at least 2 CPUs, 16 GB of memory, and sufficient storage (e.g, ~20 GBs for the retention of some days of honeypot logs)
   - Agents: similar to master